M. Ryan DeJeaneducator, sociolinguist, and creative curator from Lafayette, Louisiana.

 I am a Graduate Instructor and M.A. candidate in English (Sociolinguistics and TESOL) at the University of Louisiana at Lafayette, where I also serve as a Senior Tutor in the Writing Lab and contribute to the First-Year Writing Curriculum Committee.
 My teaching philosophy blends sociolinguistic insight with multimethod, learner-centered pedagogy, emphasizing authentic communication, cultural awareness, and reflective, relational learning.

-Alongside academic work, I maintain a creative practice grounded in analog photography, sound recording, and collaborative, community-centered curation.
+Alongside academic work, I maintain a creative practice grounded in analog photography, sound recording, and collaborative curation.
+Please visit Worrytime Studios.

-I am currently seeking academic opportunities across Europe—including English-medium teaching, TESOL instruction, and doctoral supervision for my PhD research—with a strong interest in multilingual and intercultural institutions.
+I am currently seeking academic opportunities across Europe—including English-medium teaching, language instruction, and doctoral supervision for my PhD research—with a strong interest in multilingual and intercultural institutions.

 Curriculum Vitae